 What to know about fatal shooting of 'King of the Hill' actor Jonathan Joss as co-stars pay tribute

-HOUSTON — What prompted the fatal shooting of Jonathan Joss, a Native American voice actor best known for his work on the animated television series “King of the Hill,” remained unclear on Tuesday.
+HOUSTON — While it remains unclear what prompted the fatal shooting of Jonathan Joss, a Native American voice actor best known for his work on the animated television series “King of the Hill,” police say they are looking into whether his sexual orientation played a role in his death.

-While Joss’ husband has claimed the person who killed the actor yelled “violent homophobic slurs” before opening fire, San Antonio police have said they’ve found “no evidence whatsoever to indicate that Mr. Joss’ murder was related to his sexual orientation.”
-Police did not respond to multiple emails on Tuesday seeking additional information on the cause of the shooting.
+Joss’ husband has claimed the person who killed the actor yelled “violent homophobic slurs” before opening fire.

+Initially, San Antonio police said they found “no evidence whatsoever to indicate that Mr. Joss’ murder was related to his sexual orientation.”

+But on Thursday, San Antonio Police Chief William McManus walked back that statement, saying it had been made prematurely and whether Joss’ sexual orientation played a role in the shooting “is part of the investigation.”

 Since Joss’ killing, friends, actors Joss worked with and fans have honored the actor’s memory with tributes and fond remembrances.